zdimension/cozy-wiismile-connector/README.md

 What is this konnector about ?
 ------------------------------

-This konnector retrieves your banking data (cards and operations) from your Swile account.
+This konnector retrieves your banking data (cards and operations) from your WiiSmile account.

 ### Run and test